Super and estate planning

 - an interim lump sum (not exceeding the amount of the benefits ascertained at the date of death) and a final lump sum (not exceeding the balance of the benefits as ascertained in relation to the member's death)

 - one or more pensions (subject to restrictions)

 - rollover for the purchase of one or more annuities (subject to restrictions).

 A member's benefits may only be paid in the form of pension or annuity to a dependent beneficiary of the member (subject to certain restrictions for children).

-If the dependant is a child age 18 or more, to pay a death benefit as an income stream, the child, at the time of death, must:
+To be eligible to receive a death benefit as an income stream, a child, at the time of death, must: